I Know It's Fiction. Shut Up.

 So if this really is the comeback…we’re more than ready.

 And Kevin?
-I’m still available for notes.
+I’m always available for notes.

 Heather P. is an essayist and longtime ghostwriter publishing unapologetic stories about trauma, reinvention, and the absurdity of real life.